godotengine/godot-docs/classes/class_multiplayerapi.rst

 By default, :ref:`SceneTree<class_SceneTree>` has a reference to this class that is used to provide multiplayer capabilities (i.e. RPCs) across the whole scene.

-It is possible to override the MultiplayerAPI instance used by specific Nodes by setting the :ref:`Node.custom_multiplayer<class_Node_property_custom_multiplayer>` property, effectively allowing to run both client and server in the same scene.
+It is possible to override the MultiplayerAPI instance used by specific tree branches by calling the :ref:`SceneTree.set_multiplayer<class_SceneTree_method_set_multiplayer>` method, effectively allowing to run both client and server in the same scene.

 \ **Note:** The high-level multiplayer API protocol is an implementation detail and isn't meant to be used by non-Godot servers.
 It may change without notice.